junaidnaseer/hermes_protocol/README.md

 - src - full sources of the Hermes library (Windows and Linux)
 - test - a test application for the Hermes library (currently only for Windows)

+- The linux build works now- Both the src as well as the unit test suite.